Northern Ireland Football Writers' Association Player of the Year

-The Northern Ireland Football Writers' Association Player of the Year (often called the NIFWA Player of the Year) is an annual award given to the player who is adjudged to have been the best of the season in the IFA Premiership.
+The Northern Ireland Football Writers' Association Player of the Year (often called the NIFWA Player of the Year) is an annual award given to the player who is adjudged to have been the best of the season in the NIFL Premiership.
 It is one of two association football Player of the Year awards in Northern Ireland, with the other being the Ulster Footballer of the Year award.

 The award has been presented since the 1969–70 season and the winner is chosen by a vote amongst members of the association.
 The first winner of the award was Des Dickson of Coleraine.
 The player to have received the award more than any other is Glenn Ferguson, who has collected the award on three occasions, the last of which was in 2006.
 Two other players have won the award twice; Ivan Murray was the first in 1975 and Vinny Arkins was the most recent, in 2002.